Meaha7/Python-class-notes/README.md

 # Python-class-notes
-Contains django programs for practice - given by SASTRA university
+Contains django programs for practice - given by SASTRA university and python notebook files